MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 After the application if this algorithm, the range it was applied to is no longer a heap.

-This is not a stable sort because the relative order of equivalent elements is not necessarily preserved.
+This isn't a stable sort because the relative order of equivalent elements isn't necessarily preserved.

-Heaps are an ideal way to implement priority queues and they are used in the implementation of the C++ Standard Library container adaptor [`priority_queue` Class](priority-queue-class.md).
+Heaps are an ideal way to implement priority queues and they're used in the implementation of the C++ Standard Library container adaptor [`priority_queue` Class](priority-queue-class.md).

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.